mplex/cedhar/pkg/sdam/README.md

 #    0.000     0.000  1337.904 13405.017     0.000
 ```

-Since most of the inscriptions are within the Roman period, we try an eight-bin chronological phases option.
+Since most of the inscriptions are within the Roman period, we perform the computation with the eight-bin chronological phases option.

 ```r
 prex(x=get.edh(search="inscriptions", province="Iud"), vars=c("not_before", "not_after"), cp="bin8")